amChristonasis/Twitter-Sentiment-Analysis-in-Python/README.md

 3. Run the mongodb consumer on one console, specifying the name of the topic you created, on the script.
 4. Run the twitter stream producer on a second console, after specifying the desired keyword list to fetch tweets by in the script.
 At this point, the tweets should be streaming from twitter into the Kafka topic and subsequently getting stored into MongoDB.
+5. Run the dashboard script.
+The results should be showing on an interactive webpage.